-When a client or server receives a Receive Maximum advertisement value, it sets its send quota to that value.
+When a Client or Server receives a Receive Maximum advertisement value, it sets its send quota to that value.
 It may use a smaller value, but the value chosen must always be in range of [1...Receive Maximum].
-If the Receive Maximum value is missing from the CONNECT or CONNACK, the maximum value of 65535 is used.
+If the Receive Maximum value is missing from the CONNECT or CONNACK packets, the maximum value of 65535 is used.
 It is a protocol error to send a Receive Maximum value of zero.

-Each time the client or server sends a PUBLISH packet at QoS > 0, it decrements the quota.
+Each time the Client or Server sends a PUBLISH packet at QoS > 0, it decrements the quota.
 If the quota becomes zero, the client or server cannot send any more PUBLISH commands at QoS > 0.
 It MAY continue to send PUBLISH packets at QoS 0, or MAY choose to suspend sending these as well.
-The client and server MUST continue to process and respond to all other command packets even if the quota is zero.
+The Client and Server MUST continue to process and respond to all other command packets even if the quota is zero.

 Each time a PUBACK or PUBCOMP are received, the quota is incremented by 1.
 The increment is applied regardless of whether the PUBACK or PUBCOMP carried an error code.
 The quota must not be allowed to grow larger than the original quota or Receive Maximum.
 In the event of QoS 2 retransmission, it is possible for a PUBREL to be sent, causing a duplicate PUBCOMP to be received.
 If applying the quota update would cause the quota to exceed the original value, it is not applied.
 In this way, the maximum level is 'clamped'.